Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Case Study

 \section{Case Study}

 In this section, we investigate the performance of the model on a real data set.
 The data was collected over ten years (2010 -- 2019) and concerns the production of a common species of wheat (\textit{Triticum aestivum L.}) in Ireland, with the response being the yield of wheat measured in tonnes per hectare (\textit{t/ha}).
-The data comes from the Horizon2020 EU InnoVar project (\url{www.h2020innovar.eu}) and was supplied by the Irish Department of Agriculture, Food and the Marine.
+The data comes from the Horizon2020 EU InnoVar project\footnote{\url{www.h2020innovar.eu}} and was supplied by the Irish Department of Agriculture, Food and the Marine.
 The experiments were conducted using a randomised complete block design with four replicates.
 The data set contains 85 genotypes and 17 environments, all anonymised and named as $g_1,\dots, g_{85}$ and $e_1,\dots, e_{17}$, respectively.
-Owing to not all genotypes being observed in each location in all seasons, the total number of observations \textit{genotype $\times$ location $\times$ year $\times$ block} is 6,368, rather than 14,450.
-An advantage of the BAMMIT model is that we are able to impute the missing combinations as part of the model fit.
+Here, environment refers only to the location, instead of the common interpretation of environment as a location-year combination.
+Owing to not all genotypes being observed in each location in all seasons, the total number of observations \textit{genotype $\times$ environment $\times$ year $\times$ block} is 6,368, rather than 57,800.
+It exemplifies one of the advantages of the BAMMIT model, that is able to impute the missing combinations as part of the model fit.

-A subsample of this data was previously explored by \cite{sarti2021bayesian}, considering only two factors: genotype and environment.
+A subsample of this data was previously explored by \cite{sarti2023bayesian}, considering only two factors: genotype and environment.
 However, in our work, we include the additional variables \textit{year} and \textit{block}, present in the Irish data set, as a third and fourth effect in the BAMMIT model.
-We expect to detect if the year is an important predictor in the models, as affirmed by \cite{hara2021selection} that the ability to predict the yield in a certain year can be useful for making decisions, such as cultivation planning and storage.
+We expect to detect if there is variability between years across environments and genotypes, and to determine such an interaction.
+Previously \cite{hara2021selection} showed that the ability to predict the yield in a certain year can be useful for making decisions such as cultivation planning and storage.
+Specifically, the model structure for the data is

+where the indexes $i, j, t$ and $r$ are associated to genotypic, environmental, time and block effects, respectively.
+We nest the block effect within environment and allow an environment-specific variance for each, thus removing any experimental variation associated with that specific site not related to the response.
+To avoid numerical under- or overflow we standardise the response before fitting, but convert all predicted values back to the original scale for ease of interpretability.